 The 5 Ways a Personal Loan Can Affect Your Credit Score

-How your credit score works.
+How your credit score works

 1. How a personal loan affects your payment history.

-2. How it affects your amounts owed.
+2. How a personal loan affects your amounts owed.

 This is one area where credit cards have a leg-up on personal loans.
-With a credit card, you can help maintain your credit score by never using more than 30% of your total credit limit, and if you pay the bill in full each month before the grace period expires, you won’t have to pay any interest.
-This can be an effective way to raise your credit score over time.
+With a credit card, you can help maintain your credit score by never using more than 30% of your card’s credit limit.
+As long as you pay off your entire credit card balance before the due date each month, you won’t have to make any interest payments.

-While these factors are less important than your payment history and your amounts owed, they’re still areas where a personal loan can help or hurt your score.
-With your credit mix, for instance, it will depend on what other kinds of loans or cards you’ve taken out.
-Does this personal loan make your mix of loans and cards more or less diverse?

-For instance, if you have two credit cards and car loan (all of which you are using responsibly), then taking out a personal loan will likely help your score because it means you’re using a new kind of credit.
+While these factors are less important than your payment history and your amounts owed, they can still help or hurt your credit score.
+Your credit mix will depend on the types of credit you’ve taken out.
+You should consider if a personal loan makes your mix of loans and cards more or less diverse.
+For instance, if you have two credit cards and a home equity loan (all of which you are using responsibly), then taking out a personal loan could help your score because it means you’re using a new kind of credit.

-Whereas if you take out an online loan in addition to the two other personal loans you’ve used, your score will may get dinged.
-The more diverse your credit mix, the more it will help your credit.
+Whereas, if you take a loan offer from an online lender in addition to two other personal loans you’ve already taken out, your score may get dinged.
+The more diverse your credit mix, the more it can help your credit.

 5. A new personal loan means new credit inquiries.

-As we said up top, the most important part about taking out a personal loan is to use it responsibly.
-Don’t take out more money than you need, make your payments on time, and make sure your payment amounts fit within your budget.
-You could even possibly use your personal loan to consolidate higher-interest credit card debt.
+The most important part about taking out a personal loan is to use it responsibly.
+Don’t take out more money than you afford, and make your payments on time.
+If you do all that, your personal loan may end up being a net positive for your credit score.